Product code: 119991 Category: Tag: View more products from...

 How it Works

-If a heat pump has a COP of 5.0 it means: input 1kW of electricity, output 5kW of heat.
+If a heat pump has a COP of 5.0 it means: input 1kW of electricity, output 5kW of heat, you are essentially getting 4kW of free heat extracted from the ambient air.

 Why Air Temperature Matters